liamli99/LeetCode/Note.md

     - 117 Populating Next Right Pointers in Each Node II
     - 662 Maximum Width of Binary Tree
     - 958 Check Completeness of a Binary Tree
-    - 104 Maximum Depth of Binary Tree
-    - 559 Maximum Depth of N-ary Tree
-    - 111 Minimum Depth of Binary Tree

   - DFS
     - 遍历